AlgyJr/ios_guides/Table-View-Guide.md

 #### Manually computing row heights

-In other situations you will need to manually compute the height of each row in your table and provide it to `UITableView` by implementing the [`heightForRowAtIndexPath:`][heightforrow] method in your `UITableViewDelegate`.
+In other situations, you will need to manually compute the height of each row in your table and provide it to `UITableView` by implementing the
+[`heightForRowAtIndexPath:`][heightforrow] method in your `UITableViewDelegate`.

 If you are using Auto Layout, you may wish to still have Auto Layout figure out the row height for you.
-One way you accomplish this is to instatiate a reference cell that is not in your view hierarchy and use it to compute the height of each row after configuring it with the data for the row.
+One way you accomplish this is to instantiate a reference cell that is not in your view hierarchy and use it to compute the height of each row after configuring it with the data for the row.
 You can call [`layoutSubviews`][layoutsubviews] and [`systemLayoutSizeFittingSize`][systemlayoutsize] to obtain the size